zewelor/home-assistant.io/source/_includes/getting-started/installation/container.markdown

 ### Exposing Devices

 In order to use Z-Wave, Zigbee or other integrations that require access to devices, you need to map the appropriate device into the container.
-Ensure the user that is running the container has the correct privileges to access the `/dev/tty*` file, then add the device mapping to your Docker instructions:
+Ensure the user that is running the container has the correct privileges to access the `/dev/tty*` file, then add the device mapping to your container instructions:

+{% tabbed_block %}

+- title: Docker CLI
+  content: |

+    ```bash
+    docker run ... --device /dev/ttyUSB0:/dev/ttyUSB0 ...
+    ```

+- title: Docker Compose
+  content: |

+    ```yaml
+      version: '3'
+      services:
+        homeassistant:
+          ...
+          devices:
+            - /dev/ttyUSB0:/dev/ttyUSB0
+            - /dev/ttyUSB1:/dev/ttyUSB1
+            - /dev/ttyACM0:/dev/ttyACM0
+    ```

-{% include getting-started/installation/container/expose_devices.markdown %}
+{% endtabbed_block %}

 ### Optimizations